madbutter/pixio-api-starter/README.md

 ### 4. Set up Environment Variables (.env.local)

-Create a `.env.local` file in the root of your project and add the following variables, using the keys and URLs you obtained from Supabase, Stripe, and ComfyDeploy.
+Create a `.env.local` file in the root of your project and add the following variables, using the keys and URLs you obtained from Supabase, Stripe, and Pixio API.

 ```dotenv
 # Supabase